Jack-cky/SuperPriceWatchdog/README.md

 <a name="2.2"></a>

 ### Price Alert Design
 SuperPriceWatchdog collects 90 days of price records and calculates statistics for each item.
-When the standardised unit price (after promotion) is below one standard deviation from its mean, i.e., $Pr(Z \leq -1)$, that item is considered a best deal.
+When the standardised unit price (after promotion) is below one standard deviation from its mean, i.e., $Pr(Z \leq -1)$, that item is considered the best deal.
 The price monitoring is entirely automated and requires minimal effort.
 Unlike the official price alerts, users are required to set a target price manually or adjust it based on intuition.

 Promotion weeks start on Fridays, meaning most prices are refreshed every Friday (based on my past experience as a Red Label Supermarket employee).
 Unfortunately, the latest record of Online Price Watch (OPW) data refers to prices and promotions from two days before, which means the prices in our database may not reflect the most current prices.
-To avoid false alerts, price alerts are set to be disabled on Fridays and Saturdays.
+To avoid confusion, price alerts are set to be disabled on Fridays and Saturdays.

 <div align="center">
   <a href="https://t.me/SuperPriceWatchdogBot"><img src="./imgs/meme.png" width="45%"></a>